0x194-net/0x194-net.github.io/content/posts/merkury_smart_plug.md

 &nbsp;
 The PuTTY connection shows me the flash was successful and the new application runs with `Hello World` being printed.
 {{< imagelink src=/img/merkury_smart_plug/hello_world.png position=center >}}

-&nbsp;
-### What This Means
-This could mean nothing at all for most people, but for folks like myself it could mean the availability for versatile microcontrollers on the cheap.
-Not only would this mean relatively easily accessible hardware for hobbyists, but in the small industrial and agricultural fields as well.

-Sure, if someone were building a complex machine that needed to be 100% plug-and-play **and** reliable, they would probably opt for the real deal instead of scavenging parts from lightbulbs and powerstrips.
-However, there are quite a few farmers out there, for example, that are more tech-savvy than the traditional 'dust and mud' than they get credit for.
-Some of those farmers might want to build a system for automated tasks such as to monitoring or operating gates, but want to build a prototype before they start spending a lot of money on parts.
-With the ability to use these microcontrollers with their GPIO, I2C, ADC, and wireless capabilities, they could build a mock-up in the time they waited on their Arduino boards to arrive, and have inexpensive spares if something happens to the Arduino.

-There is **a lot** more technical detail about the WB2S (and similar chipsets), as well as the Tuya/Beken software and firmware that I did not include.
-Such as the way the firmware is written to the chipset, memory management, the firmware storage blocks, etc. Much of this information can be found through the links included, and more is yet to be discovered.